Pay Raise Calculator

 How the Pay Raise Calculator Works

-Enter your current salary and raise percentage to see your new gross salary.
-The calculator then runs both amounts through the 2026 federal tax brackets and FICA to show your actual take-home increase.
+Enter your current salary, then fill in any one of the three raise fields — percentage, dollar amount, or new salary — and the other two are calculated automatically.
+The calculator then runs both salaries through the 2026 federal tax brackets and FICA to show your actual take-home increase.

-The estimates use federal-only taxes (single filer).
+By default the estimates use U.S. federal taxes only (single filer); outside the U.S., switch to a custom flat tax rate instead.
 For state-specific calculations, use our [salary calculator](/salary-calculator).
 To see how your raise compounds over time, try the [investment calculator](/investment-calculator).

 Frequently Asked Questions